It's Not Living (If It's Not with You): Background and release

 Healy did not want to write about heroin addiction until he achieved sobriety, having been a drug addict for five years.
 He told Sam Sodomsky of Pitchfork that simply being a heroin user did not justify writing a song about it.
 He wanted to avoid romanticising heroin, worrying about becoming an "obnoxious celebration of that kind of sickness".
-Instead, Healy referenced Kurt Cobain, whom he said was "so publicly the coolest person in the world [...] he was telling his truth".
+Instead, Healy referenced Kurt Cobain, who he said was "so publicly the coolest person in the world [...] he was telling his truth".
 Healy was reluctant to discuss his past drug use in "It's Not Living (If It's Not with You)", telling Sodomsky that he used to have nightmares about his addiction being discovered.
 When writing the song, Healy hid behind a fictional character named Danny–a metaphor for himself–to tell a story of the character's struggle and their strife with heroin addiction.
 Additionally, Healy was inspired by filmmaker John Hughes.
 To build anticipation for the song's release, the 1975 posted cryptic social media updates such as a typographic funnel composed of the title and the official lyric sheet.
 It was officially released as a single on 18 October 2018, debuting as the Hottest Record on Annie Mac's self-titled BBC Radio 1 show.